Rj-Vk/RBAC-Dashboard/README.md

 - **Sidebar not fitting the screen**: Ensure the `h-screen` class is applied to the `Sidebar` component.
 - **Light/Dark mode not toggling**: Confirm that the `theme` state is correctly managed in `App.js`.

-## License
-This project is open-source and available under the [MIT License](https://opensource.org/licenses/MIT).

 ## Acknowledgments
 - **React** and **Tailwind CSS** for their powerful capabilities.
 - **Heroicons** for providing high-quality icons.

-## Contact
-For questions or feedback, reach out to [your email@example.com].